Big-Cake-jpg/big-cake-jpg.github.io/pages/policies/privacy.md

 When submitting a comment, the identity information you leave, such as nickname, email address, personal website and other information will be stored in your browser in the form of cookies.
 We will only record the content and information when you leave a message, as well as the IP domain, browser, and operating system when you comment.

 :::warning
-IP territories are only accurate to geographic locations at the continental or provincial level.
+IP territories are accurate to geographic locations at the city level.
 :::

 :::danger